hardscrabble/hardscrabble.github.io/_posts/2015-08-01-some-helpful-tmux-aliases.md

 If there's already a session with the name of the current directory, it cleverly attaches to that session instead of trying to start a new one with that name.

 * * *

-If I'm not in a tmux session and I'd like to attach to an existing tmux session, I used to run `tmux a -t bl` where `bl` is the first few letters of an existing tmux session.
-Now I run `ta bl`.

-* * *